elementT1000/t4_project_summary/README.md

 # 2. Solution Architecture
 ## 2.1.
 A Note on Data Security
-This project involved collecting patient data in a clinical environment. we ensured data integrity and patient safety by adhering to HIPAA Protected Health Information regulatory guidance.
-Therefore, data was handeled entirely within the clinical environment, and utilized encypted servers on premises and the cloud storage infrastructure (OneDrive) that was the property of the clinics that we worked with.
-Patients were educated on the data life cycle and thoroughly briefed on the implications before they signed wavers to allow th use of their data.
+This project involved collecting patient data in a clinical environment.
+We ensured data integrity and patient safety by adhering to HIPAA Protected Health Information regulatory guidance.
+Therefore, data was handled entirely within the clinical environment, and utilized encrypted servers on premises and the cloud storage infrastructure (OneDrive) that was the property of the clinics that we worked with.
+Patients were educated on the data life cycle and thoroughly briefed on the implications before they signed waivers to allow the use of their data.

 #### Figure 1: Data Flow Overview
 ![alt text](readme_assets/DataFlowOverview.png)